 To validate the models, we perform cross validation by splitting the training dataset into a hold-in set and a hold-out set.
 The hold-in set consists of the fixation data of eleven experts and eleven novices.
 The hold-out set consists of the remaining expert and novice fixation data and can be used to predict model performance on unseen data via the same LLR measure as used for training.
 The training dataset can be split into a hold-in and hold-out set 144 different ways.
 For each split the hold-out data is evaluated in two ways.
 The first is a binary ranking measure that asks if the hold-out expert has a more expert-like ratio than the hold-out novice.
 We evaluate all 144 different hold-in/hold-out splits.
 The second test performs individual classification, labeling each hold-out subject as an expert or novice, creating 288 different test cases.
 The results of this hold-one-out cross validation procedure are shown in Table A1.
 According to the ranking measure, the 2- and 3-parameter formulations perform equally well regardless of the weighting scheme (equal weighting or weighting by fixation duration).
 However, the individual classification measure reveals that the 2-parameter formulation is more appropriate.
 Models with more free parameters perform worse, suggesting overfitting of the training data.
 Therefore the most parsimonious model is the 2-parameter formulation.
 Because the weighting scheme does not seem to affect performance for the 2-parameter model, we prefer the simpler model that gives equal weighting to all fixations.
 This model appears to do very well in classifying unknown individuals as novices or experts, with 97.92% accuracy in ranking two individuals as more expert like or more novice-like, and with a 92.01% accuracy of classifying an individual as novice or expert.

 We trained the selected 2-parameter model on the entire dataset, yielding 10-148 and 0.500° for the regularization and bandwidth parameters.
 This new fully trained model is used to evaluate gaze data in the experiments that follow.
 We also leverage the LLR scores for held-out novices and experts in the 144 validation splits; the mean LLR scores are 24.7 and −9.6 for novices and experts, respectively, reflecting a clear differentiation.
-We use these mean LLR scores to scale the scores of subjects in our experiments, in order to determine where they lie on the continuum of novice to expert fixation behavior.1
+We use these mean LLR scores to scale the scores of subjects in our experiments, in order to determine where they lie on the continuum of novice to expert fixation behavior.

+Fig. A1.
+A kernel density estimate of novices (a) and experts (b) on the same stimulus.
+Each KDE is constructed using fixations from twelve subjects of the respective population who viewed this stimulus for 10 s.
+Each fixation has a Gaussian bump centered on it with a bandwidth of approximately 0.5 degrees of visual angle.
+The color overlaid on the profile of the print corresponds to the likelihood a fixation would be generated at that location.
+From lowest probability to highest probability is black, dark red, red, orange, yellow and light yellow.

 Table A1